SecondChannel/BBSEngine/README.md

      - Moderators are only able to sticky threads, delete posts, and approve posts when necessary.
 (See ``TINYIB_REQMOD``)
    - Ban offensive/abusive posters across all boards.
    - Post using raw HTML.
-   - Upgrade automatically when installed via git.
-(Tested on Linux only)

 Installing
 ------------